blechdom/creative-coding-class/README.md

 ## Course Objectives

 ## Materials Needed
 Every student should bring a laptop with them to every class.
 If you cannot bring a laptop, an alternative computing option can be provided with advanced notice.
+You may be able to accomplish some of the assignments using a tablet or smartphone.

 You must be able to access the internet via eduroam or using an ethernet cable.

 Links to any required readings will be provided by the instructor.

+*** creative coding texts here ***
 http://eloquentjavascript.net/
 https://github.com/sorrycc/awesome-javascript